 The top ranked hospital in Washington, D.C. is MedStar Washington Hospital Center.
 This general medical facility and teaching hospital is nationally ranked for its cardiology and heart surgery services and is also known for its high performance in nine other adult specialties including cancer treatment, diabetes and pulmonology, to name a few.
 Another prestigious hospital in D.C. is George Washington University Hospital, which is well-known for its high performance in five specialties including cancer treatment and orthopedics.
 After moving to Washington, D.C., be sure to know the medical resources available to you.

 Washington, D.C.
 Real Estate

 Real estate in Washington, D.C. is expensive but not unaffordable.
 The median home cost is $566,800.
 Average rent for a two-bedroom apartment is also higher than the national average at $2,040 per month.
 If you’re looking for a home in the nation’s capital, check out the available listings.

 Washington, D.C.
 Hotels

 There are around 600 places to stay in Washington, D.C. which offer more than 100,000 rooms.
 The types of lodging vary from upscale and luxurious to simple and less expensive.
-If you’re planning a visit to Washington, D.C. history during your visit by staying at the Swann House, a bed and breakfast set in a circa 1883 mansion in the historic Dupont Circle neighborhood.
+Get a taste of Washington, D.C. history during your visit by staying at the Swann House, a bed and breakfast set in a circa 1883 mansion in the historic Dupont Circle neighborhood.

 Washington, D.C.
 Restaurants

 Truly a world-class city D.C.’s array of cultures make it no surprise that there are many different culinary flavors and styles of cuisine at your disposal.
 Find anything from fast to fancy, and everything in between.
 One of the most popular spots is Zaytinya, an award-winning Mediterranean restaurant.